Acceptable Reasons for Using Flexible Portfolios

 Overall Risk Assessment

 This measure shows you how the overall volatility of the portfolio you designed compares to the overall volatility of the recommended Betterment portfolio.
-The recommended risk level is based on your stated goal and time horizon, as described in more detail here.
+The recommended risk level is based on your stated goal and time horizon.
 Taking too much or too little risk can decrease the likelihood of achieving your goal.

 Most investors are familiar with the importance of a diversified portfolio.
 The old adage of not putting all your eggs in one basket rings true with investments as well.
 However, diversification goes beyond just owning a bunch of different stuff.
 If you have ten investments to choose from, and you put an equal 10% of your portfolio in each, you are certainly diversified.
 But that doesn’t mean you have a well-constructed portfolio.
 Our diversification rating goes a step further and provides guidance on not only how diversified you are, but also on whether you are positioned to seek high expected returns over time.

 These two important measures will update as you adjust your portfolio to help you make good investment decisions.

 The figure above shows Betterment’s application experience for providing overall risk and diversification feedback ratings.

 Regardless of how you express your views, Betterment recommends any investor focus on following the fundamental investing principles of controlling your overall risk and being properly diversified.

 III.
 Personalizing a Portfolio Based on Your Circumstances